Bobby Beale (EastEnders): 2019–2024

+Bobby spends much time working at the chippy and Beale's Eels, and Anna becomes close to Freddie.
+Bobby is unaware that Anna and Freddie have feelings for each other, and Anna drifts apart from Bobby, in favour of spending time with Freddie.
+Unbeknownst to Bobby, Anna discovers she is pregnant but later decides to have an abortion in secret.
+Bobby becomes concerned about Anna's frequent sickness, and after a conversation with Ian, Peter and Lauren Branning (Jacqueline Jossa), he learns that she could be pregnant.
+When he tries to talk with Anna at The Queen Vic, he witnesses Anna and Freddie kissing.
+Bobby is also devastated when he discovers that Anna was actually pregnant and secretly had an abortion.
+Cindy intervenes in Bobby and Anna's relationship by convincing Bobby to leave Walford so Anna can begin a relationship with Freddie.
+Bobby agrees to move to The Cotswolds to live with Jane, which Ian initially protests.
+Before he leaves, Bobby visits Lucy's grave for closure and emotional healing, despite Cindy's objections.
+After rejecting Anna and Freddie, and an emotional farewell with his family, Bobby leaves Walford with Jane.

 Reception

 Rory Stroud was nominated as "Best Young Actor" at the 2013 Inside Soap Awards.
 A reporter from the EastEnders website said "We feel for cute-as-a-button Bobby Beale, whose home life is about as stable as Kim Fox (Tameka Empson) in stilettoes after ladies' night at R&R." Meanwhile, Eliot Carrington was nominated for 'Best Bad Boy' and 'Best Young Actor' at the 2015 Inside Soap Awards.
 In September 2013, Stuart Heritage of The Guardian newspaper said that the character should be axed because Stroud "can actually act.
 He can speak in full sentences and walk around and stuff.
 That's not who Bobby Beale is.
 Bobby Beale should be mute and confused by everything, just like he was when Alex Francis played him."

+In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Bobby 100th on their ranked list of the Best EastEnders characters of all time, calling him a "baby-faced killer in the electric guitar PJs" who "shocked the world" when he was revealed to be Lucy's killer.